Using WordPress Robot.txt File For Better SEO

 If you wish to prevent search crawlers from crawling your search results pages, there’s a very simple command that will save the day.
 WordPress, by default, uses the query parameter “?s=”.
 Just add this command to block access.
 For example:

 What you are doing in this case is blocking all bots from accessing the wp-admin file.
-Yet, you are blocking Bingbot from accessing your entire website.
+Yet, you are blocking Bingbot from accessing your entire site.

-You can check your WordPress Robots.txt file to see if your entire website is crawlable, if you have blocked specific URLs, or if you already have blocked or disallowed certain crawlers.
+You can check your WordPress Robots.txt file to see if your entire site is crawlable, if you have blocked specific URLs, or if you already have blocked or disallowed certain crawlers.
 You can do this in the Google search console.
-You just have to go to your website and go to “Crawl”.
+You just have to go to your site and go to “Crawl”.
 Under it, select “robots.txt Tester” and enter any URL to check its accessibility.

 Look out for the UTF-8 BOM